OpenSoftware-RestrictedData/opensoftware-restricteddata.github.com/index.md

 title: Project Overview
 ---

-# NB This is a test!
+## NB This is a test!
+I am in the process of rewriting the original document into these web-pages.
-123, please see "document version" link on left side bar for current documentation.
+Please see "Version 1" link on left side bar for the document as of early 2013.

-## Analysing Restricted Data
+Current work is availale from the "Site map" link ont the sidebar, with pages that have not been transferred yet labelled as "TODO".

+## The Rationale:
+The reason this site exists is because analysing restricted data (such as on human health) is fraught with security issues that hamper statistical analysis and subsequent evidence based policy.

+An important concept for modern applied statistics is the Replication Standard [as originally described by King 1995](http://www.jstor.org/stable/10.2307/420301) and called for by [Peng in his 2011 editorial for Science 'Reproducible research in computational science' (334;6060)](http://www.sciencemag.org/content/334/6060/1226.full).

 Increasing concerns over privacy in Australia and globally, combined with the risk from hacking and the accidental release of large-scale data sets is leading to increased restrictions on the use of